ibm-cloud-docs/cloud-databases/reference-hpcs.md

 ```
 {: codeblock}

-In the API, use the `back-encryption-key` parameter in the body of the request.
+In the API, use the `backup-encryption-key` parameter in the body of the request.

 ```curl
 curl -X POST \